lensapp/lens-platform-sdk/README.md

     apiEndpointAddress: "", // api endpoint address, e.g. "https://api.k8slens.dev"
     httpAdapter: false // Optional, defaults to false.
 If true, the axios HTTP adapter is used instead of xhr
     logLevel: "debug" // Optional, defaults to 'silent'.
-Options are 'silent' | 'debug' | 'error' });
+Options are 'silent' | 'debug' | 'error'
+    httpAgent: new http.Agent() // Optional, your own instance of HTTP agent.
+    httpsAgent: new https.Agent() // Optional, your own instance of HTTPS agent.
+});
 ```